romrawinjp/romrawinjp.github.io/content/artworks.md

   </div>
 </div>

-In 2008, when I was 11 yrs old after I watched Wall-E with my dad, I told him I wanna be an animator.
+`2008` After I watched "Wall-E" with my dad, I told him I wanna be an animator.
 He let me go to animation summer school!
 Here are what I created from **3ds Max** and **Maya**.
 As I can recall, I modeled doraemon from scratch in 3ds Max and rigged in Maya.
 TBH, I can't remember the process how I did it.
 I was super young.
 But some sense is still here.

 | Doraemon             | Teddy               |
 | ---------------------- | ---------------------- |
 | [![Watch the video](https://img.youtube.com/vi/BJv6czfWSvI/hqdefault.jpg)](https://youtu.be/BJv6czfWSvI?si=FMeP6pS8VQUthpS6) | [![Watch the video](https://img.youtube.com/vi/njpvdWVUD0U/hqdefault.jpg)](https://youtu.be/njpvdWVUD0U?si=j_YC_7uscD320vZp) |

 No one would believe me if I say I have 1x yrs animation experience in the resume 😂.
 I'd never do that.
-Anyway, 3D has been fun for me!
+Anyway, 3D animation has always been fun for me!

+`Nov 23, 2023` After I watched "Wish", I'd confess that deep down I still wanna be an animator (If I could do it).
+But this would be heavily on the technology side right now.

 # Crochet